View of Avalon Bay on Catalina Island

-10 Fun Things To Do On Catalina Island, California
+11 Fun Things To Do On Catalina Island, California

-If the California desert and the Hawaiian Islands had a baby, Catalina Island would be that creation!
+If the California desert and the Hawaiian Islands had a baby, Catalina Island would be that creation.
 The island has an arid desert terrain spotted with tall palm trees flowing in the island winds and clear turquoise waters welcoming guests arriving in Avalon Bay.
 Keep reading to find out the best things to do on Catalina Island!

 Catalina is part of the Channel Islands located 22 miles off the coast of Southern California (between San Diego and Los Angeles).
-It is a great getaway from anywhere in California and transports you to paradise.

-Before I visited, I had heard from many that you only need a day, maybe two days on Catalina Island as there isn’t that much to do.
-I completely disagree with this, as there is so much to do on Catalina, especially if you are active and enjoy the outdoors!
-One day just isn’t enough time to see everything.
+Before I visited, I had heard from many that you only need a day, maybe two days to experience many Catalina Island attractions as there isn’t that much to do.

 A Bit of Catalina’s History

-Catalina Island has a rich history going back to the 1920’s when William Wrigley Jr., the chewing-gum king of “Wrigley” gum from Chicago purchased the island without even seeing it!
-As the owner of the Chicago Cubs, Wrigley brought the Chicago Cubs team to Catalina each year for spring training.
+Catalina Island has a rich history going back to the 1920’s when William Wrigley Jr., the chewing-gum king of “Wrigley” gum from Chicago purchased the island without even seeing it.

 Wrigley invested a significant amount into building up the island including the Avalon Casino, making Catalina the “it” place for Hollywood’s weekend escape.

 Fortunately, the majority of the island is now controlled by the Catalina Island Conservancy that combines education with preserving nature.
-That means limiting the amount of building and expansion to keep it much the same size as in Wrigley’s days.
-Get ready for your trip and explore hotel options in Avalon!

 Funny note: Many might be familiar with Catalina Island from the line “The mother**king Catalina Wine Mixer” from the movie Step Brothers featuring Will Ferrell.
-Buffalo roam Catalina Island as they were brought in just for the movie and left behind post-production, making it a unique attraction to Catalina!

 Best Things To Do On Catalina Island